0

 Ref.
 4450, Elgin 27 jewel model “N”, yellow metal bezel with stainless steel back

 Notes: Thick 32 mm case, with yellow base metal bezel and stainless steel back, made by I.D.
 Watch Case Co. of New York (ref.
 4450).
+The base metal case does not match the quality of other 27 jewel Elgins.
 Marketed as Elgin’s 27 jewel Thin-Thin “N” model, and also as Elgin’s “American B Self Wind.”
-(Note that Elgin also marketed a different version of the “N” under ref.
+(Note that Elgin also marketed a completely different version of the “N” model under ref.
 4454).
 Ref.
 4450.1 has a linen dial with a plain but somewhat futuristic design.
 Ref.
 4450 has the only entirely base metal case in the entire 27/30 line (only the removable “cap” on the back is stainless steel).

 ✧⋄⋆⋅⋆⋄✧